starklicht/starklicht-stm32/README.md

 ---

+## 📖 Documentation

+We are working on a detailed Documentation right now, work in Progress 👷‍♀️.
+Just click on [Wiki](https://github.com/starklicht/starklicht-stm32/wiki) to check it out.
+It will tell you, how it's made, how to 3D-Print components, etc.

+---

 ## 🛠️ Building the Lamp

 ✅ The entire Lamp housing can be 3D Printed.
 We will provide them very soon here!